Arithmetic Moduli and Lifting of Enriques Surfaces: Complete intersections of three quadrics

 \section{Complete intersections of three quadrics}

-In this section we study one particular birational model of $\widetilde{X}$, which turns out to be the complete intersection of three quadrics in $\PP^5$.
-This extends results of Cossec \cite[Section 8]{Cossec Models} and Verra \cite[Theorem 5.1]{Verra} to characteristic $2$.
-We explicitly describe the equations and the action of the finite flat group scheme $G$ on $\widetilde{X}$.
-As a byproduct, we obtain that {\em all} Enriques surfaces in {\em any} characteristic arise via the Bombieri--Mumford--Reid construction in \cite[\S3]{bm3}.
+For an Enriques surface $X$, we study in this section a certain birational and projective model of its canonical double cover $\widetilde{X}$, which will turn out to be a complete intersection of three quadrics in $\PP^5$.
+This extends results of Cossec \cite[Section 8]{Cossec Models} and Verra \cite[Theorem 5.1]{Verra} - in some form already known to Enriques - to characteristic $2$, and rests on Proposition \ref{special case} from the previous section.
+We explicitly describe the equations and the action of the finite flat group scheme $G=\Pic^\tau(X)^D$ on $\widetilde{X}$.
+In particular, we prove that {\em all} Enriques surfaces in {\em any} characteristic arise via the Bombieri--Mumford--Reid construction presented in \cite[\S3]{bm3}.